fredfeng/CS292C/homework/hw2/README.md

 For each abstract syntax tree you wrote down in Problem 9,

-- for every access path P that is being read from (in both the RHS and the LHS of an assignment), convert it to the corresponding `aexp` using `path_to_rhs_aexp`, and include the output in your PDF file.
+- for every access path P that is being read from (in both the RHS and the LHS of an assignment), convert it to the corresponding `aexp` using `read_from_path`, and include the output in your PDF file.
-- for every access path P that is being updated with a new value, call `path_to_lhs_stmt` with the access path P and some dummy value (`Int 0`, for example), and include the output in your PDF file.
+- for every access path P that is being updated with a new value, call `write_to_path` on the access path P with some dummy value (`Int 0`, for example), and include the output in your PDF file.

 ### Problem 11